Skip To Section

 We offer a full continuum of care for opioid addiction treatment.
 Our medical detox team can help you end a physical dependence on opioids and find an effective treatment to maintain your sobriety in the future.
 To treat opioid addiction, our clinical team offers unique levels of care, including:

-Residential treatment: Inpatient recovery involves living full-time at our rehab center while you undergo treatment for opioids.
+Residential treatment involves living full-time at our rehab center while you undergo treatment for opioids.
 The structure of inpatient programming allows you to focus your entire attention on getting sober and overcoming mental health issues.
 Our team of clinicians creates a personalized treatment plan that best suits your needs.
 An integrated approach to treatment offers both evidence-based and holistic recovery practices.

-Partial hospitalization program (PHP): A PHP is a more flexible treatment option that residential care that still offers a structure for recovery.
+A partial hospitalization program (PHP) is a more flexible treatment option that is less restrictive than residential care that still offers a structure for recovery.
 You attend therapy five days per week while you live at home or in one of our sober living centers.
 The goal of a PHP is to build on the skills and tools learned in residential treatment to begin the transition back to normal life.

-Intensive outpatient program (IOP): Another step down in intensity from a PHP, an IOP involves regular treatments and meetings at a rehab center, but usually fewer days per week and for a shorter duration.
-The focus is on preparing you to re-enter your normal life free from the pitfalls of substance abuse.
+Another step down in intensity from a PHP, an intensive outpatient program (IOP) involves regular treatments and meetings at a rehab center, but usually fewer days per week and for a shorter duration.
+The focus of IOP is on preparing you to re-enter your normal life free from the pitfalls of substance abuse.

-Outpatient program: Outpatient rehab is one of the last steps in recovery.
+Outpatient rehab is one of the last steps in recovery.
 It’s considered a step down from intensive outpatient treatment.
-This level of care involves building on all the tools and coping skills learned throughout each level of care, ensuring you have what you need to remain sober and keep your mental health on an even keel after completing rehab.
+An outpatient program (OP) involves building on all the tools and coping skills learned throughout each level of care, ensuring you have what you need to remain sober and keep your mental health on an even keel after completing rehab.

 Aftercare